MENTAL HEALTH WEB SERIES

 Making a Comeback is a story-driven campaign to transform the understanding and treatment of mental illness.
 Short documentary films mix personal stories with expert interviews.
 We reduce stigma, promote treatment innovations, and leave people hopeful.

-4 x 8-minute films document the comeback of someone whose life has been touched by mental health.
+8 x 8-minute films document the comeback of someone whose life has been touched by mental health.
 Their personal stories showcase the journey from crisis to transformation.
 Expert interviews are also featured, along with innovative treatment models and community outreach efforts.
+Shorter versions of the films (1-2 minutes are perfect for social media).
 The series is emotional, candid, and inspiring.

 Individual films are customized for special audiences (veterans, men, teens, GLBT), yet universal themes of the journey from crisis to transformation engage a broader demographic.
 Additional clips and highlights from the films are perfect for social media outreach.
 Our Mental Health Mythbusters (30 second films) will drive traffic to our longer films.

 Use of social marketing and behaviour change techniques are unique to this project vs. traditional documentary films.
 The branding, visual, and narrative choices for the project are considered through the lens of how will this impact people’s attitudes, beliefs, and behaviours.
 The stories are true, but the focus of our creative is to reduce stigma and inspire more progressive viewpoints than the existing social norm.